 Collaborators: Prof. Luc Mongeau (McGill University)

 The diagnosis of laryngeal disease is confirmed by conventional histopathology or tissue biopsy before treatment can begin.
 This approach entails physical removal of a small tissue specimen from patients, which can cause irreversible vocal fold scarring.
 We endeavor to develop clinical multiphoton endoscope for in vivo visualizing vocal fold histology, minimizing the need of tissue biopsy.
 We also invent a rapid protein assay platform for laryngopharyngeal reflux detection and monitoring, without going through time-consuming laboratory tests.

 Collaborators: Dr. Karen Kost (Montreal General Hospital), Prof. Susan Thibeault (University of Wisconsin-Madison), Prof. Luc Mongeau (McGill University) and Prof. Paul Wiseman (McGill University)

-We are looking for smart, hard-working, and fun individuals to join our voice team.
+We are looking for smart, hard-working, and fun individuals to our diverse and multi-disciplinary team.
 We currently have positions at doctoral and post-doctoral levels.
 We are looking for individuals with strong background in biomedical engineering, systems biology and/ or are proficient in computer programming with C++.
 For interested individuals, please send the CV, unofficial transcripts and a short description of why you're interested in our work to Dr. Nicole Li-Jessen.